Wireless | previous page

 What is the PUC's role in wireless telecommunications service being offered in South Dakota?

-Since the advent and emergence of wireless technology, the commission has been a strong advocate for encouraging the build-out, sustainment and improvement of wireless telecommunications services throughout the state.
+The Public Utilities Commission has been a strong advocate for encouraging the build-out, sustainment and improvement of wireless telecommunications services throughout South Dakota.
 Trained, professional PUC staff members provide assistance to consumers who experience challenges with their wireless telecommunications service and work to troubleshoot problems or facilitate assistance from wireless company representatives.

 Why can't the PUC require a wireless provider to build more towers?

 The Federal Communications Commission is in charge of allocating spectrum for use by wireless companies.
 In addition, states are subject to certain restrictions in federal law regarding the regulation of wireless carriers.
-The PUC does not have any specific state authority that would allow it to require a wireless provider to build towers.
+While PUC staff does communicate service and accessibility concerns to the appropriate parties, the PUC does not have the authority to direct a company to install towers in a particular area.
+Companies place towers where they will carry the most traffic and where it makes fiscal sense to do so.

 Quality of Service